Site Network: LetThereBeNight | 400yrs | Nightwise | Paper Plate Education | PHM Planetarium | AstroCamp | Gosh Dim It | Transit of Venus

 A local response to a global issue.
 Students assess the quality of the night sky in their community and share their findings.

 The grandeur of a night sky ablaze with stars has always been a part of our heritage.
 Today, nature's balance between day and night is at risk as errant and excessive outdoor lighting challenges our nightscape.
 While astronomers had initially raised concerns, we now know the value of the night extends well beyond the visual spectacle.
 Light pollution is an emerging environmental concern, for it affects the well-being of humans, animal habitats, and natural resources.
+It also costs significant amounts of energy and wasted taxpayer dollars.

 Let There Be Night will introduce students to outdoor lighting issues in conjunction with the 2009 International Year of Astronomy (IYA).
 At the planetarium, visitors will experience the starry night that likely inspired the story of Day & Night from the Pacific Northwest Nations.
 With a dynamic demonstration in the dome, visitors will also witness how three aspects of outdoor lighting--glare, sky glow, and light trespass--degrade the night.
 They will describe the trade-offs of outdoor lighting, and they will decide whether and how to act.
 The planetarium program segues to Orion and supports student participation in the Globe at Night star hunt.